Coinduction: an elementary approach: Introduction

 Coinduction and corecursion are by no means new topics.
 We do not attempt here to provide an extensive overview of existing literature.
 We only mention the pioneering work of~Aczel on non-well-founded set theory~\cite{Aczel1988}, the final coalgebra theorem of Aczel and Mendler~\cite{AczelMendler1989}, the subsequent work of Barr~\cite{Barr1993}, and the work of Rutten~\cite{Rutten2000} providing coalgebraic foundations for coinduction.
 A historical overview of coinduction may be found in~\cite{Sangiorgi2011}.
 An elementary introduction to coinduction and bisimulation is~\cite{Sangiorgi2012}.
 For a coalgebraic treatment see e.g.~\cite{JacobsRutten2011,Rutten2000}.

-Our approach in Section~\ref{sec_corecursion} is largely inspired by the work of Sijtsma~\cite{Sijtsma1989} on productivity of streams, and the subsequent work on sized types~\cite{AbelPientka2013,Abel2012,Abel2010,Barthe2008,HughesParetoSabry1996}.
+Our approach in Section~\ref{sec_corecursion} is largely inspired by the work of Sijtsma~\cite{Sijtsma1989} on productivity of streams, and the subsequent work on sized types~\cite{AbelPientka2016,AbelPientka2013,Abel2012,Abel2010,Barthe2008,HughesParetoSabry1996}.
 In fact, the central Corollary~\ref{cor_unique_solution} is a generalization of Theorem~32 from~\cite{Sijtsma1989}.
 In contrast to the work on sized types, we are not interested in this paper in providing a formal system, but in explaining corecursion semantically, in terms of ordinary set theory.
 Related is also the work on productivity of streams and infinite data structures~\cite{Isihara2008,EndrullisGrabmayerHendriks2008,Endrullis2010,ZantemaRaffelsieper2010,EndrullisHendriksKlop2013,Buchholz2005,TelfordTurner1997}, and some of the examples in Section~\ref{sec_corecursion_examples} are taken from the cited papers.
 Productivity was first mentioned by Dijkstra~\cite{Dijkstra1980}.
 The articles~\cite{Coquand1993,Gimenez1994} investigate guarded corecursive definitions in type theory.
 The chapters~\cite{BertotCasteran2004Chapter13,Chlipala2013Chapter5} are a practical introduction to coinduction in~Coq.
-The paper~\cite{Czajka2014} was to a large extent a motivation for writing the present paper.
-The article~\cite{KozenSilva2014} has a similar aim to the present paper, but its approach is quite different.
-Our style of presenting coinductive proofs is similar to how such proofs are presented in e.g.~\cite{EndrullisPolonsky2011,BezemNakataUustalu2012,NakataUustalu2010,LeroyGrall2009,KozenSilva2014}.
+The papers~\cite{Czajka2018,Czajka2014,Czajka2015a} were to a large extent a motivation for writing the present paper and they contain many non-trivial coinductive proofs written in the style promoted here.
+The article~\cite{KozenSilva2017} has a similar aim to the present paper, but its approach is quite different.
+Our style of presenting coinductive proofs is similar to how such proofs are presented in e.g.~\cite{EndrullisPolonsky2011,BezemNakataUustalu2012,NakataUustalu2010,LeroyGrall2009,KozenSilva2017}.

-Infinitary lambda-calculus was introduced in~\cite{KennawayKlopSleepVries1997,KennawayKlopSleepVries1995b}.
-Results closely related to the confluence result of this paper were already obtained in~\cite{KennawayKlopSleepVries1997}, by a different proof method.
-See also~\cite{Terese2003,BarendregtKlop2009,EndrullisHendriksKlop2012} for an overview of various results in infinitary lambda-calculus and infinitary rewriting.